angular/angular/aio/content/guide/roadmap.md

 We want to ensure Angular developers are taking advantage of the latest capabilities of RxJS and have a smooth transition to the next major releases of the framework.
 For this purpose, we will explore and document the scope of the changes in v7 and beyond RxJS and plan an update strategy.

+### Simplified Angular mental model with optional NgModules

+To simplify the Angular mental model and learning journey, we’ll be working on making NgModules optional.
+This work will allow developers to develop standalone components and implement an alternative API for declaring the component’s compilation scope.

 ## Future

 ### Investigate micro frontend architecture for scalable development processes